notaryproject/specifications/specs/trust-store-trust-policy.md

     1. Using the public key of the signing certificate and signing algorithm identified in the previous step, validate the integrity of the signature envelope.
     1. Verify signature `payload`
         1. Verify the signature envelope's `payload` matches the source [`payload`](./signature-specification.md#payload) that is getting verified.
 Make sure the artifact's digest, media type and size match the ones present in the signature envelope.
-        1. Additionally for Blob artifacts, calculate the digest of the blob using the digest algorithm specified at `targetArtifact.payload.digest` and make sure the digests match.
+        1. Additionally for Blob artifacts, calculate the digest of the blob using the hashing algorithm deduced from signing certificate's public key (see [Algorithm Selection](./signature-specification.md#algorithm-selection)) and make sure the digests match.
 1. **Validate Authenticity.**
     1. For the applicable trust policy, **validate trust store and identities:**
         1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).